Material Evidence: Powell & Atzerodt

 John Wilkes Booth and his group of conspirators planned on killing more than just President Lincoln.
 George Atzerodt and Lewis Powell were assigned with the assassinations of Vice President Andrew Johnson and Secretary of State William H. Seward, respectively.

-George Atzerodt was tasked with the murder of Vice President Andrew Johnson, but could not bring himself to kill.
-After Lincoln’s assassination, a hotel employee contacted detectives about this “suspicious-looking man.”
-A search of Atzerodt’s hotel room turned up evidence, including a loaded revolver and a bowie knife.
-He was arrested five days later.
+George Atzerodt was tasked with killing Vice President Andrew Johnson, but he could not bring himself to carry out the deed.
+Atzerodt’s name was implicated early in the investigation.
+A search of his hotel room turned up evidence which included a loaded revolver and a knife.
+He was arrested five days later in Maryland.

-Unlike Atzerodt, Lewis Powell did intend to kill his target, Secretary of State William H. Seward.
-Despite Powell’s strength, Seward did not die, but was severely injured.
-On the night of April 17, 1865, he showed up at Mary Surratt’s boarding house while police were questioning her.
-Carrying a pickaxe, he claimed he had been hired to dig a ditch.
-Powell was immediately arrested on suspicion of involvement in the assassination plot.
+Former Confederate soldier Lewis Powell did intend to kill his target, Secretary of State William H. Seward.
+Despite Powell’s strength, Seward survived Powell’s attack as he lay in bed recovering from a recent carriage accident.
+On the night of April 17, 1865, Powell showed up at Mary Surratt’s boarding house while police questioned her.
+Carrying a pickaxe, Powell claimed he was simply a handyman hired to dig a ditch.
+The police arrested Powell on suspicion of his involvement in the conspiracy.

 George Atzerodt and Lewis Powell

 The plot to assassinate President Lincoln involved more people than John Wilkes Booth.
 See how ordinary objects became evidence against the other conspirators.

 Protect Our History